Poppi Castle: Medieval

-The Guidi family owns most of the castles in DeCourcey Country.
-First written mention of the castle at Poppi is in 1169, when it belonged to the Abbey of San Fidele de Strumi, but documentation from the 1190s shows that by this time, it had passed to the Conti Guidi.
-For the next 350 years the Guidi family would have, largely unchallenged, control of the Casentino.
-Other castles on the Casentino hills including Romena and Porciano were also ruled by the Guidi counts.
+The first written mention of the castle at Poppi is in 1169, when it belonged to the Abbey of San Fidele de Strumi, but documentation from the 1190's shows that by this time, it had passed to the Counts Guidi.
+For the next 350 years, the Guidi family would have, largely unchallenged, control of the Casentino.
+Other castles on the Casentino hills including Romena and Porciano, also ruled by the Guidi counts.

 Although the early documentation of the castle relates to the end of the twelfth century, the construction of the foundations would suggest a fortification had been on the site even earlier.
 In the second half of the thirteenth century the first parts of the castle, as seen today, were built, with the tower and the keep to the left.

 The architect is said to be Arnolfo di Cambio, who used Poppi as a 'prototype' for the Palazzo Vecchio, which he also designed.
-The two buildings certainly do look similar, and originally the tower of Poppi would have been taller, with machicolations (projecting parapets with 'murder holes' for dropping various missiles on the enemy beneath) that would have made the appearance even more similar.
+The two buildings certainly do look similar, and originally, the tower of Poppi would have been taller, with machicolations (projecting parapets with 'murder holes' for dropping various missiles on the enemy beneath) that would have made the appearance even more similar.

-In later years a new keep was added to the right of the tower and this became part of the residence, but with a jail below.
-At the end of the thirteenth century Count Simone Guidi was responsible for enlarging the mullioned windows to create a more elegant facade.
+In later years, a new keep was added to the right of the tower, and this became part of the residence, but with a jail below.
+At the end of the thirteenth century, Count Simone Guidi was responsible for enlarging the mullioned windows to create a more elegant facade.